waggle-sensor/edge-plugins/plugin-training-unet/README.md

 ## Train Resnet-FCN network on PyTorch and Test the Model
-The plugin trains fcn models and tests the models: resnet101 based fcn101 and fcn50.
+The plugin trains unet model and tests the models.
 To run the plugin, the user must have Docker engine (greater than 18.X.X) installed on the host.
 Nvidia CUDA driver (>= 10.1) on the host is preferrable for GPU acceleration.

 ### Train a Model